mikecann/gatsby_mikecann.co.uk/README.md

 ## Building

-Before building you will need to grab the .env file from dropbox or backup or somehwhere
+Before building you will need to grab the _config.yml from my personal store, its not included in the repo because it contains secrets